ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.e.1 Model Development using UI based approach:
       - 4.e.1.1.
 Instructions for performing Model Development using UI Based approach (AutoAI) : [Model Development Using AutoAI](./Model_Development/Model_Development_AutoAI/Model_Development_AutoAI.ipynb)
       - 4.e.1.2.
-This sub-step involves accessing and saving the performance metrics and details of various experiments using AutoAI (in the form of csv file).
+This sub-step involves accessing and saving the performance metrics and details of various experiments using AutoAI (in the form of excel file).
 Instructions are provided in the notebook named as `WML-AutoAI-API-Integration` pre-loaded in your development project.
       - 4.e.1.3.
 Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store/Publish%20Model%20to%20a%20Catalog.ipynb)
       - 4.e.1.4.
 Next, store the Model Experiment csv/excel file to the catalog you created in 4.e.1.2.
 On the Data Assets section, click on the 3 dots next to the file, and select publish to your respective catalog from the drop down.